SciML/Surrogates.jl/docs/src/lobachevsky.md

 ```@example LobachevskySurrogate_tutorial
 using Surrogates
 using Plots
-default()
 ```

 ## Sampling

-We choose to sample f in 4 points between 0 and 4 using the `sample` function.
+We choose to sample f in 100 points between 0 and 4 using the `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example LobachevskySurrogate_tutorial
 f(x) = sin(x) + sin(10 / 3 * x)
-n_samples = 5
+n_samples = 100
 lower_bound = 1.0
 upper_bound = 4.0
 x = sample(n_samples, lower_bound, upper_bound, SobolSample())